astropy/astropy/docs/development/pd/extending.rst

 .. _extending:

 ****************
-Extending pandas
+Extending astropy
 ****************

-While pandas provides a rich set of methods, containers, and data types, your needs may not be fully satisfied. pandas offers a few options for extending pandas.
+While astropy provides a rich set of methods, containers, and data types, your needs may not be fully satisfied. astropy offers a few options for extending astropy.

 .. _extending.register-accessors: